-A common problem for many teenagers is their sleep habit.
+A common problem for many teenagers is their sleep habits.
 They tend to stay up later and sleep less than they should.
 Lack of sleep has a direct impact on height growth among teenagers, in addition to other underlying health issues.

-Adequate sleep enables the self-repair process of many parts in the body, including bone tissue.
-From minor damages in daily activities to severe injuries and fractures, bones have a mechanism of replacing damaged structure with new bone tissue.
+Adequate sleep enables the self-repair process of many parts of the body, including bone tissue.
+From minor damages in daily activities to severe injuries and fractures, bones have a mechanism of replacing damaged structures with new bone tissue.
 Researchers have discovered a link between lack of sleep and the decreased formation of bone tissue.
 It is also indicated that chronic sleep problems can contribute to the gradual decrease of bone density as well as the increased risks of osteoporosis when we age.

-Children and teenagers are usually encouraged to go to sleep early before 11 P.M. for the highest amount of growth hormone secreted during a midnight.
+Children and teenagers are usually encouraged to go to sleep early before 11 P.M. for the highest amount of growth hormone secreted during midnight.
 Now we have one more reason to cultivate good sleep habits: a sound night sleep is also an important key to healthy bone growth.

 2. Unhealthy diet

 Height growth supplements cannot replace balanced, nutritious meals daily.
 Regardless of how many nutrients you get from supplements, they cannot compensate for negative impacts on bone growth caused by excessive consumption of unhealthy foods and drinks.

 Unhealthy eating habits might stunt your bone growth.

 Alcohol and salty foods are catalysts for calcium flushing.
 In addition to that, alcohol inhibits the synthesis of vitamin D, which is an essential element for calcium absorption and bone growth.
 People with alcoholism often have hormonal deficiencies due to higher levels of cortisol; for example, reduced testosterone levels in males are linked to lower activity of bone-forming cells.